-- Where an allegation is made about a member of staff, supply staff, the DSL or a volunteer, the matter should be reported immediately to the Head Teacher, Sevda Korbay, or in the Head Teacher's absence to Ian Duncan, Chairman of Governors.
-The adult to whom the allegation relates should not be informed without the explicit consent of the LADO. - Allegations about the Head Teacher should be reported to Ian Duncan, Chairman of Governors, without first notifying the Head. - Allegations about a governor should be reported to the Chairman or the nominated safeguarding governor.
+- Where an allegation is made about a member of staff, supply staff, the DSL or a volunteer, the matter should be reported immediately to the Head Teacher, Sevda Korbay, or in the Head Teacher's absence to lan Duncan, Chairman of Governors.
+The adult to whom the allegation relates should not be informed without the explicit consent of the LADO. - Allegations about the Head Teacher should be reported to Ian Duncan, Chairman of Governors, without first notifying the Head.
+In his absence.
+If Ian Duncan is not available, contact the deputy chair of Governors, Jenni Beck. - Allegations about a governor should be reported to the Chairman or the nominated safeguarding governor.
 If the allegation is against either the Chairman or the nominated safeguarding governor, the matter should be reported to the other. - The Head, Chairman or nominated safeguarding governor who receives any such allegation is referred to in these procedures as the 'case manager'.

-16.4 Action to be taken by the case manager
+15.4 Action to be taken by the case manager